If you love a travel destination that has plenty of history to dive into, then there are few places richer and more rewarding than Krakow, Poland.

 Dive Into History With A Trip To Krakow

-They even throw a substantial annual Jewish Culture Festival, which is a real triumph.
+They even throw a huge annual Jewish Culture Festival, which is a real triumph.

 Take a walk around Old Town